ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 #### Protection against overwriting local changes

 The update command fails if there are changes in your program or library that `mbed update` could overwrite.
 This is by design.
 Mbed CLI does not run operations that would result in overwriting uncommitted local changes.
-If you get an error, take care of your local changes (commit or use one of the options below), and then rerun `mbed update`.
+If you get an error, take care of your local changes, and then rerun `mbed update`.

 #### Updating to an upstream version